pachyderm/docs/content/latest/reference/pachctl/pachctl_delete_file.md

 ### Options

 ```
   -h, --help             help for file
+      --project string   Project in which repo is located. (default "joins")
   -r, --recursive        Recursively delete the files in a directory.
 ```

-### Inherited Options
+### Options inherited from parent commands

 ```
       --no-color   Turn off colors.